Accessorial, franchisor & holding company liability

 Franchisors and holding companies can be held responsible when they have a significant amount of influence or control over their franchisee or subsidiary.

 There are lots of different franchising models that franchisors can choose from when setting up their business.
 This means that the degree of control a franchisor has over its franchisees can differ from franchisor to franchisor.
-Whether a franchisor will be held liable for a franchisee’s workplace law contravention depends on how much they influence the management and operational decisions of their franchisee.
+Whether a franchisor will be held legally responsible for a franchisee’s conduct depends on how much they influence the management and operational decisions of their franchisee.

 You can read more information in our Find help for franchises section.